Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: none – no HTTPS configuration.

-Java source level, which overrides the java.version
+Java source level, which overrides the java.version system property.
+For example:

 java.source=1.6